j-sims/sodabottle/README.md

 # sodabottle

 Soda Bottles have for years been a great way for companies to deliver your favorite flavors to your desk.
+Now your soda bottle can bring you your favorite bottle/cork/beaker app.

 # Description
 Docker Container for executing python bottle based apps